How to Convert More Google Searches into Paying Customers

 In 2020 the click through ratio for top organic spot was 43 percent, 37 percent for position 2 and 30 percent for position 3.
 To put this into context, the number 10 spot got a CTR of 3 percent.

-This is ample proof that if you want your business to succeed, you must have good online visibility and aim for the top 10 results on the first page if you want to generate traffic.
+This is ample proof that if you want your business to succeed and have a good reputation, you must have good online visibility and aim for the top 10 results on the first page if you want to generate traffic.

 That is all well and good but converting that traffic into sales is another matter entirely.